Curated by Prof. Tomma Abts

 Size: Variable

-Image 1 Installation view foraging as part of the exhibition Vertrauen (engl.
-Trust)
+Image 1 Installation view foraging as part of the exhibition Vertrauen (Trust)

 Photo by Ivo Faber